 TYPES OF CRACKED TEETH

 Cracked tooth syndrome comes in a variety of ways.
-The treatment that Dr. Linda King, DDS will perform depends on the type, location, and extent of the crack.
+The treatment that Dr. Linda King will perform depends on the type, location, and extent of the crack.

 This type of crack is usually vertical, originating from the crown of the tooth and working its way down to the roots.
 In these cases, our dentist will most likely perform a root canal and restore your tooth with a dental crown.
 If the crack has extended below the gum line, the tooth may need to be extracted.